humehe/VSAT-2D/README.md

 8. Fnc_Stk_Tbl.py
    - Functions to read, write and modify different tables.

 9. Fnc_Stk_Utl.py
    - Auxiliary functions for the stacking analysis.

 ## Parameters
-VSAT-2D generates composite 2D images coming from _moment-0_ intensity maps generated with CASA from ALMA interferometric observation.
-However it is possible to combine any other set of 2D images.
+VSAT-2D generates composite 2D images coming from _moment-0_ intensity maps generated with CASA from ALMA interferometric observations.
+VSAT-2D was used [Méndez-Hernández+20](https://ui.adsabs.harvard.edu/abs/2020MNRAS.497.2771M/abstract) to stack faint emission lines (_i.e.
+13CO, 18CO_) in 27 star-forming galaxies belonging to othe Valparaíso Line Emission ALMA/APEX Survey ([Villanueva+17](https://ui.adsabs.harvard.edu/abs/2017MNRAS.470.3775V/abstract)); however it is possible to combine any other set of 2D images.
 After the composite datacubes are generated, it is possible to measure the flux of a source through a gaussian model.

 ###### "Stacking"
 There are two different options to use the stacking procedure a _lite_ version (```stack_lite=True```) which will generate _sum, median and average_ compositte datacubes and a _full_ version (```stack_lite=False```) which additionally will create _histograms, weighted average, percentiles_ composite datacubes.
 By default the lite version is defined.
 Through ```sigma_clipping=True```it is possible to exlude outliers that exceed n-times (```sigma_cut```) the mean/median ``` sigma_cen_fct ``` of the stacked pixels.